-The exercise of outlining a Canadian model of corporate governance is a tricky one: governance it is a dynamic, evolving field and comparative analysis can be drawn from not only theoretical definitions but real world national comparisons as well, based on a wide variety of select factors.
-In speaking with these highly trained and highly skilled legal professionals on Canadian corporate governance matters, similar debates and discussions tended to take shape, and these debates and centres of tension mark the outside borders of how Canadian corporate governance is being challenged and developed - be it through the courts, legislators, securities regulators, or other bodies and external forces.
+In speaking with 32 highly trained and highly skilled legal professionals on Canadian governance matters, similar debates and discussions tended to take shape, and these debates and centres of tension mark the borders of how Canadian corporate governance is being challenged and developed - be it through the courts, legislators, securities regulators, or other bodies and external forces.
 One practitioner described the corporation as "more of an organism, with various components through it.
 That organism is a growing, evolving one, and it changes with the times, and beneath the society in which it operates."
-This is also true of a holistic national governance framework that envelops and guides these corporations.
+This is also true of a holistic national governance framework that guides these corporations.